Haplogroup U: Origins

+The first European lineage of haplogroup U in Iron Age Central China is represented by Chieftain Yu Hong (North China, 533–592 AD).

 Additionally, haplogroup U has been observed in ancient Guanche fossils excavated in Gran Canaria and Tenerife on the Canary Islands, which have been radiocarbon-dated to between the 7th and 11th centuries CE.
 All of the clade-bearing individuals were inhumed at the Tenerife site, with these specimens found to belong to the U6b1a (4/7; 57%) and U6b (1/7; 14%) subclades.

 Distribution

 Haplogroup U is found in 15% of Indian caste and 8% of Indian tribal populations.

 Haplogroup U is found in approximately 11% of native Europeans and is held as the oldest maternal haplogroup found in that region.
-In a 2013 study, all but one of the ancient modern human sequences from Europe belonged to maternal haplogroup U, thus confirming previous findings that haplogroup U was the dominant type of Mitochondrial DNA (mtDNA) in Europe before the spread of agriculture into Europe and the presence and the spread of the Indo-Europeans in Western Europe.
+In a 2013 study, all but one of the ancient modern human sequences from Europe belonged to maternal haplogroup U, thus confirming previous findings that haplogroup U was the dominant type of Mitochondrial DNA (mtDNA) in Europe before the spread of agriculture into Europe from the Near East.

 Haplogroup U has various subclades numbered U1 to U9.
 Haplogroup K is a subclade of U8.
 The old age has led to a wide distribution of the descendant subgroups across Western Eurasia, North Africa, and South Asia.
 Some subclades of haplogroup U have a more specific geographic range.